jolice/StackExchangeBot/README.md

-# StackOverflow Bot
+# StackExchange Bot

-This is a configurable Telegram bot that sends you notifications about new questions asked on [StackOverflow](https://stackoverflow.com).
+This is a configurable Telegram bot that sends you notifications about new questions asked on [StackExchange](https://stackexchange.com/) projects.

 ![](https://i.imgur.com/NHNmpzm.png)